Spinal Decompression Therapy for Irving, TX

 - Decreasing intra-discal pressure by the application of negative pressure

-What makes Atlas Medical Centers’ Spinal Decompression Program Different?
+What Makes Atlas Medical Centers’ Spinal Decompression Program Different?

 We always combine Cold Laser Therapy along with Spinal Decompression Therapy.
-Both therapies provide a synergistic effect to speed up the healing process.
+Both therapies can provide a synergistic effect to speed up the healing process.